ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Sends a code to release the RC2040 from serial file mode. (not needed on the RC2014) Argument, needs com port only

+## ffsexplorer.py
+A GUI to try to tie everything together.
+Connect by selecting a com port
+Select the drive with the CPM Dive dropdown
+Drop files to the black and green directory display to upload files to your RC20xx Select files in the directory display, to Erase, or Copy slected files to download to a directory on your computer.
+Disconnect to detach from the com port (and exit from file transfer on an RC2040)

 ## Speed
 CopyTo and CopyFrom give an idea of transfer speed. around 15Kb/s (0.16 Z/s)* should be doable for CopyTo